vandi37/flags/README.md

 -f value1 value2 value3 ...
 ```

-4. With multiple shortcuts each shortcut will take only one value
+4. Each shortcut takes only one value.

 Example shortcut 'f' to flag "flag" and 'o' to flag "other_flag":